junxit/us-congress-bills-111/bill.md

 - Whereas the Apollo 11 Moon landing was experienced by millions of people all around the world by means of radio and television broadcasts;
 - Whereas the Apollo 11 astronauts left a plaque on the lunar surface that stated: “We came in peace for all mankind”;
 - Whereas the successful Apollo 11 Moon landing was one of the most significant events of the 20th century and inspired a generation to strive towards great accomplishments in space and on Earth; and
-- Whereas the Apollo 11 achievement continues to inspire Americans as we prepare for future human journeys back to the Moon and other destinations in the solar system: Now, therefore be it
+- Whereas the Apollo 11 achievement continues to inspire Americans as we prepare for future human journeys back to the Moon and other destinations in the solar system: Now, therefore, be it

 That the House of Representatives—